ckaestne/TypeChef/README.md

 TypeChef
 ========

-TypeChef is a research project with the goal of *type* *ch*ecking ifd*ef* variability in C code with the target of type checking the entire Linux kernel with several thousand features (or configuration options).
+TypeChef is a research project with the goal of type checking ifdef variability in C code with the target of type checking the entire Linux kernel with several thousand features (or configuration options).

 Instead of type checking each variant for each feature combination in isolation, TypeChef parses the